celo-org/celo-monorepo/packages/cli/README.md

 ## `celocli account:unlock`

-Unlock an account address to send transactions
+Unlock an account address to send transactions or validate blocks

 ```
 USAGE